Ucodia/ArduinoGenesis/README.md

 ##How does it work?

-[Install the library](http://arduino.cc/en/Guide/Libraries) and load the ArduinoGenesisDemo example from the Arduino IDE File > Examples > ArduinoGenesisDemo
+[Install the library](http://arduino.cc/en/Guide/Libraries) and load the example from the Arduino IDE: *File > Examples > ArduinoGenesis > ArduinoGenesisDemo*

 This sample sketch should give you a fair idea of how to use the library.